Tencent-backed Soulgate halts U.S. IPO plans after getting new funding options

-June 23 (Reuters) - Soulgate Inc, the Chinese social networking app backed by Tencent Holdings Ltd (0700.HK), has halted plans for its initial public offering in the United States, the company said on Wednesday.
+(Reuters) -Soulgate Inc, the Chinese social networking app backed by Tencent Holdings Ltd , has halted plans for its initial public offering in the United States, the company said on Wednesday.

 The company, which was aiming for a valuation of up to $1.8 billion, said it scrapped its plans to list on the Nasdaq because it received other offers to raise capital.